U.S. Korean War veteran released by North says made 'confession' under duress

 “Anyone who knows me knows that I could not have done the things they had me ‘confess’ to,” Newman said in the statement issued two days after he arrived at San Francisco airport on Saturday following his release.

-He was held for over a month for crimes North Korea said he committed during the war, when he was a lieutenant with a U.S. Army unit nicknamed the “White Tigers,” serving as an adviser to a group of partisans who fought deep behind enemy lines.
+The California native was held for crimes North Korea said he committed during the war, when he was a lieutenant with a U.S. Army unit nicknamed the “White Tigers,” serving as an adviser to a group of partisans who fought deep behind enemy lines.

 Newman said that during his tourist trip he had expressed interest in visiting some of those “who fought in the war” in the Mount Kuwol area.
 He said he had helped train partisan fighters operating in that area during the war.